Paris under Louis-Philippe: Photography

 The Boulevard du Temple as photographed by Louis Daguerre in 1838.
 View of the Boulevard du Temple is one of the earliest photos to show a person: a man who is having his shoes shined.

 Paris was the birthplace of modern photography.
 A process for capturing images on plates coated with light-sensitive chemicals had been discovered by Nicéphore Niépce in 1826 or 1827 in rural France.
 After his death in 1833, the process was refined by the Paris artist and entrepreneur Louis Daguerre, who had invented the Paris Diorama.
-His new method of photography, called the daguerrotype, was publicly announced to a joint meeting of the French Academy of Sciences and the Academy of Fine Arts in Paris on 19 August 1839.
+His new method of photography, called the daguerreotype, was publicly announced to a joint meeting of the French Academy of Sciences and the Academy of Fine Arts in Paris on 19 August 1839.
 Daguerre gave the rights to the invention to the French nation, which offered them for free to any user in the world.
 In exchange, Daguerre received a pension from the French state.
-The daguerrotype became the most common method of photography during the 1840s and 1850s.
+The daguerreotype became the most common method of photography during the 1840s and 1850s.